uu-infomcv/labs/lab1/neural_lab_1.md

 It is very important to be sure that the network architecture is correct before attempting to train it.

 The `.fit()` method trains the network for a given number of epochs.
-You will also need to specify the batch size (i.e. the number of examples that the network is trained with -forward pass, before an update - backpropagation).
+You will also need to specify the batch size (i.e. the number of examples that the network is trained with -> forward pass, before an update -> backpropagation).
 If `validation_data` is given, the method will also do a validation at the end of every epoch.

 The `.evaluate()` will give a loss value & metrics score on validation data.
-In both methods you can specify the verbosity.
+In both methods, you can specify the verbosity.

 ```
 history = model.fit(X_train, Y_train,batch_size=batch_size, nb_epoch=nb_epoch,verbose=1, validation_data=(X_val, Y_val))